ssuryanarayanan/Qi-Docs/docs/Filter Expressions.md

 |concat(sValue,'xyz') eq 'dataValue_7xyz'|add characters to sValues and compare to ‘dataValue_7xyz’|
 |replace(sValue,'L','D') eq 'Dog1'|replace any ‘L’ in sValue with ‘D’ and compare to ‘Dog1’|

+## DateTime functions supported

-## DateTime functions supported in filter expressions
+The following DateTime functions are supported for use within a filter expression:

 | Function | Comment |
 | -------- | ------- |